-Byron Bay on the north coast of New South Wales is world-renowned for its beautiful beaches and laid back lifestyle, and has long been a firm fixture on the backpacker and hippy trails down Australia’s eastern seaboard.
+Laid-back Byron Bay on the north coast of New South Wales has long been a popular stop on the backpacker and hippy trail down Australia’s eastern seaboard.

-Byron’s ‘surf and spirit’ hybrid culture and scenic surroundings certainly hold longstanding appeal, and today it’s a popular holiday destination for singles, couples and families.
-Whether you are after sightseeing or solitude, spa treatments or alternative remedies, or simply a slice of sunshine, Byron has it all.
+But today the region’s ‘surf and spirit’ hybrid culture and scenic surroundings have much broader appeal, and Byron is a popular holiday destination with just about everyone.
+Tie-dye wearing hipsters reside comfortably next to fashionable foodies, and whether you’re after sightseeing or solitude, spa treatments or alternative remedies, or simply a slice of sunshine, you’ve come to the right place.

 Here are ten top things to do in Byron Bay.

 The Cape Byron Lighthouse marks the easternmost point of mainland Australia and is one of Byron Bay’s iconic landmarks.
 Constructed in the late 1890s, the lighthouse is still in operation and commands breathtaking 360 degree views.
-Join a tour and discover what daily life was like for the lighthouse keeper of yesteryear.
+Visit the Maritime Museum (open 10am to 4pm daily) and discover what life was like for the lighthouse keeper of yesteryear.